MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-configuring-a-watcher-node-to-use-trusted-server-authentication.md

 <div>

-## <a name="configuring-a-default-certificate-on-the-watcher-node"></a>Configurando um certificado padrão no nó Inspetor
+## <a name="configuring-a-default-certificate-on-the-watcher-node"></a>Configurando um certificado padrão no nó do inspetor

 Cada nó do Inspetor deve ter um certificado padrão atribuído usando o assistente de implantação do Lync Server.